divblox/divblox.github.io/basic-training-exercise.md

 #### Step 5.1 - Adding button

 Add the button in our `ticket_crud_create` component that will generate a unique ID and populate the input box.
-We can do this through the Divblox web interface or in the source code.
+We can do this through the Divblox Component Builder or in the source code.

 Below is a video running through step 1: